The 4 Steps to Digital Marketing Success

 There really isn’t a simple solution, but, there are things that you can do to to get a little more control of the situation:

 Step 1: Choose an advisor

 A real digital marketing expert advisor should be able to communicate with you in plain English, have an appreciation of your business ethos and goals and be results focussed.
 This person should be able to ‘sit on your side of the table’ when selecting staff or agencies, they should be impartial and have demonstrable experience of digital marketing success.
 Someone who has just been a consultant in the field is unlikely to fit the bill.

 A less expensive alternative is to commission the services of a reputable agency to act in the role of advisor and ‘sit on your side of the table’.

 Step 2: Audit your agency and/or department

-Using your advisor or advisory agency take a long hard look at what you have in place.
+Use your advisor or advisory agency to take a long hard look at what you have in place.
 Start with measurements: what are you recording, is it reliable, what else can you record?
-Chances are that at some point people will be telling you how well you are performing on search engines or the like.
+Chances are that at some point, people will be telling you how well you are performing on search engines or the like.
 Best to ignore this and ask how many sales can be attributed to your digital marketing.
-When told "it isn’t as easy as that” don’t accept the answer, there is always a way to track sales from digital marketing.
+When told “it isn’t as easy as that” don’t accept the answer, there is always a way to track sales from digital marketing.
 Remember that cost is a factor, you will not get first rate results from a cheap and cheerful agency or unskilled staff.